ibm-build-lab/cloud-pak-sandboxes/scripts/iaf/README.md

 ### 3. Set Default Storage Class

 The demo cartridge needs the default storage class to be `ibmc-file-gold-gid`.
-To set this, run the following command:
+To set this, run the following commands:

 ```bash
 kubectl patch storageclass ibmc-file-gold-gid -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'